MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/censusworkers.md

  ## Format

-An .xdf file with 351121 observations on the following 6 variables.
+An .xdf file with 351121 observations on the following 6 variables:

 ### `age`